samuelmr/tracktime/README.md

     git clone https://github.com/samuelmr/tracktime.git

-You can put all files in the same web folder (e.g. ~/public_html/tracktime/).
+You can put all files in the same web folder (e.g. ~/public_html/tracktime/ or ~/Sites/tracktime).

 Create a database config based on the sample file.

+    cd ~/Sites/tracktime
-    cp dbconfig-sample.php to dbconfig.php
+    cp dbconfig-sample.php dbconfig.php

 Edit the file.